StefanIsaksson/learning-angular/countries-ui/README.md

 # Countries App
 The purpose of building this App is to learn about Angular.
-More specifically this:
-- Familiarize myself with Angular code
-- Pratice integrating Angular App with backend REST Api.

 ## Service dependencies
 This React App is calling the REST services implemented here: